streptomyces/ripper/README.md

 *minitest.txt*.
 The input file should contain a list of tailoring enzyme accessions.

-Contents of *ripper_run.sh* are listed below.
+Contents of *nopep.sh* are listed below.
 There is no need to make any changes to it.

 ~~~ {.sh}